More from the series

 In October 2021, an AU-EU Ministerial Meeting took place to set out their joint priorities in education and skills development; resilience, peace, security and governance; migration and mobility; and investments in structural transformation.
 In the run up to the summit, CGD colleagues will be posting their thoughts on these priorities and what needs to happen to make them meaningful and impactful in the reconstruction of the Europe-Africa relationship.

-On migration, Charles Kenny will present the mutual benefits of European-African labour mobility while Helen Dempster will highlight how the EU could build skills and talent in Africa.
+On migration, Charles Kenny will present the mutual benefits of European-African labour mobility while Helen Dempster and Michael Clemens will highlight how the EU could build skills and talent in Africa.

 On global health, Peter Baker and Cassandra Nemzoff will examine the hallmarks of African-European health partnerships for priority setting in the post-COVID era.
-Amanda Glassman will share thoughts on EU support for domestic manufacturing of vaccines and medicines in sub-Saharan Africa in response to COVID-19 and beyond, and the implications for existing Europe-based global health organizations.
+And experts Amanda Glassman and Prashant Yadav share thoughts on EU support for domestic manufacturing of vaccines and medicines in sub-Saharan Africa in response to COVID-19 and beyond, and whether there will be a demand for this in the future.

 On strengthening resilience, Mark Lowcock will examine the growing humanitarian problems in Africa, as a result of a combination of increased conflict, the impact of climate change, and disease-related problems and the potential of a new EU-AU partnership to build capacity to identify, forestall and manage future risks and provide early financing for response.

-On investment, Nancy Lee and Mauricio Cardenas Gonzalez will examine infrastructure finance trends in Africa.
-Mark Plant will look at how Europe can play a leading role in the reallocation of IMF Special Drawing Rights (SDRs) and how these might be put to use in effecting a sustainable recovery and transition in Africa.
+On investment, Mark Plant will look at how Europe can play a leading role in the reallocation of IMF Special Drawing Rights (SDRs) and how these might be put to use in effecting a sustainable recovery and transition in Africa.

-On digitalization, Michael Pisa and Teki Akuetteh Falconer will focus on the Africa-EU digital relationship, including the effect of data protection laws on cross-border data flows.
+On digitalization, Teki Akuetteh Falconer and Michael Pisa will focus on the Africa-EU digital relationship, including the effect of data protection laws on cross-border data flows.

 And finally, Shada Islam will look at how Europe’s colonial legacy, enduring Eurocentric approaches and hostile attitudes towards African refugees and migrants continue to cast a shadow on EU hopes of reconstructing relations with Africa.